Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Introduction

 \section{Introduction}

-Image generation is one of the most advanced research subfields of the relentlessly evolving Generative Artificial Intelligence (GenAI) and Deep Learning (DL).
-Thanks to its transformative practical applications, Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} have succeeded in drawing considerable attention both in academia and industry.
-Diffusion-based powerful image generation models \cite{midjourney, dalle2, rombach2022high, saharia2022photorealistic} are capable of synthesizing stunningly detailed realistic images of high-quality that capture diverse visual concepts.
+Image generation is a prominent subfield within the rapidly evolving domains of Generative Artificial Intelligence (GenAI) and Deep Learning (DL).
+Due to their transformative practical applications, Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} have attracted considerable attention in both academia and industry.
+Diffusion-based image generation models \cite{midjourney, dalle3, rombach2022high, saharia2022photorealistic} have emerged as powerful base models, capable of synthesizing stunningly detailed realistic images of high-quality, spanning a diverse array of concepts and domains.

-One major challenge that hinders the widespread adoption of generative AI in general and image generation models in particular is the difficulty of customization.
-Customization is an active research topic that aims to steer the image generation process towards producing controllable content that adheres to user-specified requirements.
-While text prompts \cite{liu2022design, pavlichenko2023best} are the most common type of input, it is deemed inadequate in cases that necessitate a high degree of content and style control in the synthesized image.
-Particularly, the image caption falls short in providing a precise description of the sizes, colors, shapes, textures, spatial alignments, and interactions between the objects present in the synthesized image.
-This limitation prompted computer vision researchers to adopt and integrate more effective types of control formats, in conjunction with the naive caption to achieve a greater degree of controllability over the output scenes.
-Segmentation maps \cite{zhou2017scene}, normal maps \cite{vasiljevic2019diode}, depth maps \cite{ranftl2020towards}, edge maps \cite{canny1986computational, xie2015holistically}, human keypoints \cite{cao2017realtime}, bounding boxes \cite{redmon2016you}, user scribbles, cartoon drawings, image styles or a combination of them are among the well-established conditioning modalities that can be leveraged to tailor the image generation.
+One major challenge hindering the widespread adoption of generative AI, in general, and image generation models, in particular, is the difficulty of customization.
+Customization is an active research area focused on steering the image generation process towards producing controllable content that meets user-specified requirements.
+While text prompts \cite{liu2022design, pavlichenko2023best} are the most common type for controlling image generation models, they are often deemed inadequate when a high degree of control over content and style is required in the synthesized image.
+Specifically, text captions fall short in providing precise descriptions of the sizes, colors, shapes, textures, spatial alignments, and interactions between objects in the generated image.
+This limitation has prompted the adaptation and integration of more effective control formats, alongside the caption, to achieve a greater degree of controllability over the output scenes.
+Well-established conditioning modalities, such as segmentation maps \cite{zhou2017scene}, normal maps \cite{vasiljevic2019diode}, depth maps \cite{ranftl2020towards}, edge maps \cite{canny1986computational, xie2015holistically}, human keypoints \cite{cao2017realtime}, bounding boxes \cite{redmon2016you}, user scribbles, cartoon drawings, image styles, or combinations thereof, have been leveraged to tailor image generation.